 If you recognise that you are experiencing some of these signs you should consider talking to a trusted friend or colleague about your concerns.

 If you are feeling overwhelmed by your suicidal thoughts or are worried that you may act on them you should reach out for help now.
-You will find emergency contacts in the right column of this page and you can find out more about the support we can offer men in the North West and Greater London here.
+You will find emergency contacts in the right column of this page and you can find out more about the support we can offer men in London, the North East, and the North West here.